Level/abstract-leveldown/README.md

 ## Background

+This module provides a simple base prototype for a key-value store.
+It has a public API for consumers and a private API for implementors.
+To implement a `abstract-leveldown` compliant store, extend its prototype and override the private underscore versions of the methods.
+For example, to implement `put()`, override `_put()` on your prototype.

-`abstract-leveldown` provides a simple, operational base prototype that's ready for extending.
-All operations have sensible _noop_ defaults (operations that essentially do nothing).
-For example, operations such as `.open(callback)` and `.close(callback)` will invoke `callback` on a next tick.
-Others perform sensible actions, like `.get(key, callback)` which will always yield a `'NotFound'` error.
+Where possible, the default private methods have sensible _noop_ defaults that essentially do nothing.
+For example, `_open(callback)` will invoke `callback` on a next tick.
+Other methods like `_clear(..)` have functional defaults.
+Each method listed below documents whether implementing it is mandatory.

-You add functionality by implementing the "private" underscore versions of the operations.
-For example, to implement a public `put()` operation you add a private `_put()` method to your object.
-Each of these underscore methods override the default _noop_ operations and are always provided with consistent arguments, regardless of what is passed in through the public API.
-All methods provide argument checking and sensible defaults for optional arguments.
+The private methods are always provided with consistent arguments, regardless of what is passed in through the public API.
+All public methods provide argument checking: if a consumer calls `open()` without a callback argument they'll get an `Error('open() requires a callback argument')`.

-For example, if you call `.open()` without a callback argument you'll get an `Error('open() requires a callback argument')`.
-Where optional arguments are involved, your underscore methods will receive sensible defaults.
-A `.get(key, callback)` will pass through to a `._get(key, options, callback)` where the `options` argument is an empty object.
+Where optional arguments are involved, private methods receive sensible defaults: a `get(key, callback)` call translates to `_get(key, options, callback)` where the `options` argument is an empty object.
+These arguments are documented below.

 **If you are upgrading:** please see [UPGRADING.md](UPGRADING.md).